- Absent landlord

 - Holding Deposit

-This is an amount that a tenant will be required to pay when applying for a tenancy of a property.
-If the tenancy does not proceed because the tenant pulls out or the references are unacceptable, this deposit is often retained by the agent to cover costs.
+This is an amount that a tenant will be required to pay when applying for a tenancy of a property to show the tenant's serious interest.
+If the tenancy does not proceed, e.g. because the tenant pulls out or the references are unacceptable, then the landlord or the agent may retain a reasonable sum to cover their costs.
 Assuming the tenancy proceeds, the amount is normally deducted from the first month’s rent.

 - Homebuyer's report or survey